Win with The Gateway Shopping Park Knocknacarra - Galway Bay FM

 This week you have the chance to win big with the Gateway Shopping Park.
-You could win a €100 shopping voucher each day with Ronan on The Live Wire – we’ve got vouchers from B&Q, New Look, NEXT, Mc Sharry’s Pharmacy, Pet Stop, Dunnes Stores, Boots, Carraig Donn, Evergreen, Harvey Norman, Sonas at Spraoi Early Learning Centre, Gateway Car Wash & Valet, The Warehouse Gym and Synge and Byrne Café – all located at the Gateway Shopping Park, Knocknacarra, Galway.
+You could win a €100 shopping voucher each day with Barbara Nic Dhonnacha from 3pm with On The Move – we’ve got vouchers from Pet Stop, Boots, Carraig Donn, Evergreen and The Warehouse Gym – all located at the Gateway Shopping Park, Knocknacarra, Galway.

 Right! – that’s the Christmas shopping sorted!